-BYJU’S is India’s best online education provider whose aim is to help students to gain knowledge and excel in their studies.
-With BYJU’S you can easily gain knowledge on the concepts and you can also memorise the topic for a long period.
-For effective learning experience visit BYJU’S or download BYJU’S Learning App.
+BYJU’S is India’s best online education provider, with an aim to help students gain knowledge and excel in their studies.
+With BYJU’S, they can improve their conceptual understanding and memorise topics for a long period.
+For an effective learning experience, visit BYJU’S website or download BYJU’S – The Learning App.

 Frequently Asked Questions on NCERT Exemplar Solutions for Class 10 Science Chapter 16

-What is the importance of the forest as a resource in the Chapter 16 of NCERT Exemplar Solutions for Class 10 Science?
+What is the importance of the forest as a resource, according to Chapter 16 of NCERT Exemplar Solutions for Class 10 Science?

 (b) Forests help in balancing carbon dioxide and oxygen in the atmosphere.

-(c) Forests improve the water holding capacity of soil.
+(c) They improve the water-holding capacity of the soil.

-(f) forests provide useful products like fruits, resins, gums, essential oils, bidi wrapper etc.
+(f) Forests provide useful products like fruits, resins, gums, essential oils, bidi wrappers, etc.

-Students can also download the NCERT Solutions from BYJU’S in order to obtain a clear picture about the concepts which are important as per the CBSE syllabus for Class 10.
+Students can also download the NCERT Solutions from BYJU’S website in order to obtain a clear picture of the concepts which are important, as per the CBSE syllabus for Class 10.

 Why should I refer to the NCERT Exemplar Solutions for Class 10 Science Chapter 16?

-How to score more marks in Chapter 16 of NCERT Exemplar Solutions for Class 10 Science?
+How can I score more marks in Chapter 16 of NCERT Exemplar Solutions for Class 10 Science?